Safety calls the shots at Hot Yoga Newton

 It’s been fits and starts for a new Catawba County yoga studio.

-With safety calling the shots, Ashley’s begun offering something the Catawba Valley didn’t have: a place where every yoga class is hot, hot, hot.
+With safety calling the shots, Ashley began offering something the Catawba Valley didn’t have: a place where every yoga class is hot, hot, hot.

 Let me introduce you to Ashley, and then I’ll get into this business of practicing yoga in a hot room as well as tell you how Ashley has incorporated community give-back into her new business.